How to Open Folders in New Windows on Windows 11

 Advanced: Registry Tweak for New Windows

 You can force this behavior using the Registry Editor.
-Press Win + R, type regedit, and hit Enter.
-Navigate to: HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\Explorer\Advanced.
+Press the Windows key + R, type `regedit`, and then press Enter.
+Navigate to: 🗝️HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\Explorer\Advanced.
 Look for a value named SeparateProcess.
-If it does not exist, right-click, select New > DWORD (32-bit) Value, name it SeparateProcess, and set the value to 1.
+If you don’t see it, right-click, select New > DWORD (32-bit) Value, name it SeparateProcess, and set its value to 1.

 Summary